dhasumi/jr/README.md

 `--custom STRING`:
 Specifies string as a custom values to the ticket.
 If you want to add multiple labels, separate them with commas (,) in a single option.
 If you set an arguments like "A=a,B=b" with `--custom`, it equals `--custom A=a --custom B=b` arguments on the jira-cli.

+`--link STRING`:
+Specifies link to other issues, and linking type.
+It can be put multiple link representations using comma. ex: \"Blocks>ISSUE-1020,Relates>ISSUE-1021\"